Japanese Beginner 1

 Course objectives

-In this course you will learn the structure and vocabulary to function in everyday situations such as exchanging basic information about yourself and your family, shopping, ordering food in a restaurant, and describing daily activities.
+In this course you will learn the structure and vocabulary to function in everyday situations such as exchanging basic information about yourself and others, describing daily activities, ordering food in a restaurant, and describing your likes and dislikes.

 Course content